Surrogacy for LGBT couples in Georgia

 1. Programs for surrogacy across borders

-We work with countries that are friendly to LGBTQ people, like Mexico, Colombia, Canada, and some states in the U.S. where surrogacy for same-sex couples is completely legal and supported.
+We work with countries that are friendly to LGBTQ people, like Mexico, Colombia, Canada, and some states in the U.S. where surrogacy for same-sex couples in Georgia becomes possible through legal cross-border arrangements.
 Our Georgia-based coordination team will take care of:

 • Legal structures